ikosoymeta/Arcadia/README.md

 # Arcadia — Claude Web Editor

-AI-powered web editor with Manus-style UI, real-time preview, VS Code-like code workspace, and built-in performance benchmarking.
+AI-powered web editor build to support Technical and Not Technical users, and built-in performance benchmarking.
+ENcourage working together with your team and AI agents and tools.

 ## Features